davidenunes/davidenunes.github.io/_posts/2020-02-19-the-ignorant-schoolmaster.md

 >dialogue the soul has with itself, who have gambled all their credibility on
 >the bet of the similarity of minds."

-A recurrent message is that "he  who knows how to remain true to himself in the middle of irrationality  will triumph over  the  passions  of others  exactly as he triumphs over his own." which takes me back to [stoicism](https://en.wikipedia.org/wiki/Stoicism) and Marcus Aurelius'
+The recurrent message of "he  who knows how to remain true to himself in the middle of irrationality  will triumph over  the  passions  of others  exactly as he triumphs over his own" takes me back to [stoicism](https://en.wikipedia.org/wiki/Stoicism) and Marcus Aurelius'
 _Meditations_: